Gift Guide for People Who Sew & Quilt

 >>>Mini Iron

 This is one of those sewing room things I cannot live without.
 Don’t let the the size fool you; this little iron is designed for people who sew and quilt.
-I keep it on a small ironing surface next to my sewing machine.
+Click the above link and read more about this ironing powerhouse.

 >>>Iron & Ironing Board